 2. Focus on relationship building

-Building a solid and trusting relationship with your child will help them feel that they can disclose things to you without harsh punishment.
-Praising your kid when they have admitted to doing something wrong will help them learn that we all make mistakes and this is ok.
+Building a trusting relationship with your child will help them feel they can share things with you without harsh punishment.
+Praising your kid when they have admitted to doing something wrong will help them learn that we all make mistakes, and owning up to their mistakes is very noble and takes courage.

-Developing a strong and secure relationship with your child will mean that they’ll be more likely to confide in you as they move into those difficult teenage years.
+Developing a strong and secure relationship with your child during their younger years will mean that they’ll be more likely to confide in you.
+By building that relationship during their younger adolescence, you’re setting yourself and your child up for success in the future, especially as they move into those difficult teenage years.

-When responding to a teen who is deliberately telling lies, it’s important to recognize that it is not a personal attack on you.
+When responding to a teen deliberately telling lies, it’s important to recognize that their lying behavior is not a personal attack on you or your parenting.
 Remember to be patient, loving, and kind as you address the issue so that your teen can see you’re coming from a place of support and want to help them.

 3. Be proactive wherever possible